Japanese Koryū Creator myths; becoming enlightened and making up a whole martial arts system.

 Tenshin Shoden Katori Shinto Ryu 天真正伝香取神道流

 The name of the school itself indicates the system came from the gods.
 The founder of that school is Izasa Choisai Ieano, 飯篠 長威斎 家直.
 The school was supposedly founded around the late 1300s.
 Already a practitioner of another system, Izasa, at the age of 60 went to Katori Shrine.
 There he spent 1000 days practicing martial arts.
 Day and night and day and night.
 The deity at Katori Shrine, Futsunushi no Mikoto appeared to him in a dream.
 In this vision, he handed down a scroll of secrets of military strategy, The Mokuroku Heiho no Shinsho.

 Takenouchi Ryu 竹内流 also has a similar story.
 Founded by Takenouchi Hisamori around the 1530s.
 According to their school, Hisamori went into the mountains to train near the Sannomiya Shrine.
 He was practicing there for six days and six nights using an unusually long bokuto.
 On the final night, he fell asleep, tired from his arduous practice.
 Suddenly he was startled awake by a priest of the mountains.
 The priest, with a long white beard and white hair.
 Hisamori thought it to be an incarnation of a god.
 Hisamori launched an attack

 Though strong and quick, Hisamori was easily repulsed and defeated.
 The priest told Hisamori, “When you meet an opponent, at that moment, life and death are decided.
 That is called military strategy.”
 The priest then snapped Hisamori's long bokuto in two making a short sword, and taught Hisamori techniques of kogusoku and instructed him in how to use them in grappling and close combat.
-After which a sudden gush of wind and lighting came, and the priest disappeared.
+After which a sudden gush of wind and lightning came, and the priest disappeared.